 Jumping out at me from the BOLD definitions are: not hesitating to break the rules of propriety, necessitating courage and daring; challenging, beyond the usual limits of conventional thought or action; imaginative.

-Our most recent project, SuccessFit4Life! was birthed from my own personal journey.
-With the encouragement of an amazing group of people, as an old, formally fatter guy with a fused ankle I started to get active.
+Our wellness initiative, SuccessFit4Life! was birthed from my own personal journey.
+With the encouragement of an amazing group of people, as an old, formally fatter guy with a fused ankle, I started to get active.
 My life has changed.
 SuccessFit4Life! is about encouraging people on their wellness journey…wherever they want to go.
 Distributors and Suppliers now have the opportunity to benefit from this turkey program that is a perfect fit for the hot health and wellness market.

 If you would like to learn more about how you can benefit from our programs, feel free to contact us.